Get support from A&P

 If you are looking for a broader introduction, have a look at our guide on the Italian Citizenship and learn more about other types you might be eligible for.

 Another type of Italian citizenships that relies on the legislation of Ius Sanguinis is the Italian citizenship by descent.
-If you are an Italian citizen and you want to know if your children can get Italian citizenship, take a look at our related article.

 What are the requirements for Italian Citizenship by Birth?